My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 Morgan County Archives

 I met John Allison, the archivist at the Morgan County Archives.
 The building is the site of the former Tennessee Valley Bank.
-The archive uses the vault of the former bank is where they keep all the irreplaceable documents.
+The archive uses the vault of the former bank, which is where they keep all the irreplaceable documents.
 Installed in the 1920s, the vault weighs seventeen tons.

-The archives had an impressive display on the Scottsboro Boys trial held in 1931.
-Also on display of interactive displays about World War Two that house many oral histories of veterans.
+The archives had an impressive display on the 1931 Scottsboro Boys trial.
+Also on display are interactive exhibits about World War Two that feature many oral histories from veterans.

 Sand Hill Crane Migration

 A short drive out to the Wheeler National Wildlife Refuge, Thes noisy, enormous birds migrate through North Alabama each year.
-There were thousands of them and were certainly a force of nature.
+There were thousands of them, and they were certainly a force of nature.

 Decatur’s museums